puppetlabs/puppetserver-helm-chart/README.md

 You will also need to remove the existing certificates in `/etc/puppetlabs/puppet/ssl` on each Puppet agent.

-### Using Pre-Generated Puppet Server Master Certificates
+### Using Pre-Generated Puppet Master Certificates

 If you prefer not to auto-sign or manually sign the Puppet Agents' CSRs - you can use the same Puppet master certificates which you used in your bare-metal setup.
 Please archive into a file and place your certificates in the `init/puppet-certs` directory and enable their usage in the Values file (`.Values.puppetserver.preGeneratedCertsJob.enabled`).